andybochmann/ha-virtual-battery/README.md

 ## ⚙️ Configuration

 Configure the integration through the UI:

 1. Go to **Settings** → **Devices & Services**
 2. Click **+ Add Integration**
 3. Search for **Virtual Battery**
 4. Follow the configuration steps

+## 💡 Example Use Cases

+Virtual Battery is useful for devices that do not natively report battery status but require regular replacement or recharging.
+Some example scenarios:

+- **Smoke Detectors:** Track battery replacement intervals for detectors that lack smart battery reporting.
+- **Remote Controls:** Set up reminders to replace or recharge batteries in remotes that aren't integrated with Home Assistant.
+- **Key Finders/Trackers:** Monitor battery change intervals for Bluetooth trackers or key finders.

+By configuring a virtual battery with an appropriate discharge period, you can automate reminders and maintenance tasks for any device that needs regular attention.

 ## 🧰 Usage

 After configuration, you'll have a virtual battery device with two entities:

 1. A sensor showing the battery level that will automatically discharge over the configured time period
 2. A button that can be pressed to reset the battery level to 100%